teamshares/shoelace/figma_connect/README.md

 > doppler run npx figma connect publish
 ```

-2. Once Code Connect files a published, they work immediately with components in the Teamshares UI library.
+2. Once Code Connect files are published, they work immediately with components in the Teamshares UI library.